Best For

 Design

-The Simba Hybrid 2500 is a hybrid mattress that uses layers of poly foam as well as micro coils for support and comfort.
+The Simba Hybrid 2500 is a foam mattress that uses layers of poly foam as well as micro coils for support and comfort.
 It has a thicker profile than many other mattresses we’ve tested and also has a thicker comfort layer.

 Type